• Skip to main content

 Ingredients

-• 1/2 cup chocolate chips or broken pieces of chocolate
+• ½ cup chocolate chips or homemade chocolate chips

 US Customary - Metric